 It’s a large open air museum including Santa Maria del Fiore Cathedral, the Dome of Brunelleschi, the Giotto Bell Tower, the Baptistery of San Giovanni, the Crypt of Santa Reparata and the Museum of Opera del Duomo.

-All these monuments can be visited by a single, unique ticket.
+All these monuments can be visited by buying one single ticket.
 It’s really the first thing to do in Florence, expecially sice the ticket allows a good flexibility: “If you havent’t seen Piazza del Duomo, you have not seen Florence!”.

-The Duomo‘s façade illuminates the square by its white and green marbles in contrast to the Brunelleschi Dome which shows the bright red of the tiles, the same colour that you can admire observing the city roofs panorama from the heights of the Dome.
+The Duomo façade illuminates the square by its white and green marbles in contrast with the Brunelleschi Dome which shows the bright red of the tiles, the same colour that you can admire observing the city roofs panorama from the heights of the Dome.
 Santa Maria del Fiore is the third largest cathedral in the world, preceded by St. Peter basilica in Rome and St. Paul in London.
-Designed in the middle of 1300, the Duomo rises 15 meters above Giott’s Bell Tower, buil in 1334 and 85 meters high.
+Designed in the middle of 1300, the Duomo rises 15 meters above Giott’s Bell Tower, built in 1334 and 85 meters high.

 2 Ponte Vecchio

-The east part of the bridge is surmounted by the Vasari Corridor built in 1565 to allow the Medici family to return at the residencial home in Palazzo Pitti from the administrative offices in Piazza della Signoria without touching the ground.
+The east part of the bridge is surmounted by the Vasari Corridor built in 1565, it allowed the Medici family to return to their residencial home in Palazzo Pitti from the administrative offices in Piazza della Signoria without touching the ground.

 3 Piazza della Signoria and Loggia dei Lanzi